Typhoon Bualoi: Philippines

 At least 37 deaths and 13 missing persons were attributed to Bualoi.
-Together with the southwest monsoon and previous storms including Typhoon Ragasa (Nando) and Tropical Storm Mitag (Mirasol), the system left 708 homes destroyed, 4,494 damaged, and caused damage to 243 road sections and 46 bridges.
+Together with the southwest monsoon and previous storms including Typhoon Ragasa (Nando) and Severe Tropical Storm Mitag (Mirasol), the system left 708 homes destroyed, 4,494 damaged, and caused damage to 243 road sections and 46 bridges.
 Nationwide, around 400,000 people were evacuated.
 The Department of Education reported that 891 classrooms sustained minor damage, 225 sustained major damage, and 254 were destroyed; 121 schools were used as evacuation centers.
-Eighteen fatalities occurred in Masbate, where 14,767 houses were destroyed and 55,541 destroyed, while 148 schools were destroyed and 286 damaged.
+Eighteen fatalities occurred in Masbate, where 14,767 houses were destroyed and 55,541 partially damaged, while 148 schools were destroyed and 286 damaged.
 The province recorded up to ₱70 million (US$1.2 million) in irrigation facilities.
 School facilities in Masbate suffered extensive damage, with the loss reached ₱4.7 billion (US$80.7 million).
 Parts of Southern Luzon also reported power outages and damage to crops and infrastructure.
 In Northern Samar, 1,475 houses were destroyed.
 Ten deaths were reported in Biliran due to flash flooding and storm surges, while five fishermen went missing in Eastern Samar.

 Additional damage included a church ceiling collapse in Batuan, Masbate, which injured several evacuees sheltering inside.
 Thirty-nine people were injured in Oriental Mindoro, where more than half the province, equivalent to 265,765 households, lost electricity after 200 electric poles were toppled.
 Damages there were estimated at ₱16 million (US$275,000), with agricultural losses of ₱900 million (US$15.5 million) and infrastructure damage of ₱145 million (US$2.49 million).
 The roof of the Oriental Mindoro Sports Complex in Naujan was also blown off.

 One death and three injuries were also reported in Occidental Mindoro, with agricultural damage at ₱237 million (US$4.07 million).
 Flooding and landslides blocked roads and destroyed a dike in Antique.
 In Western Visayas, damage totaled ₱45.4 million (US$780,000) for infrastructure and agriculture.
 Moises R. Espinosa Airport in Masbate City sustained severe damage worth at least ₱10 million (US$172,000).
 In Eastern Samar, the section of the Wright–Taft Road in Taft was deemed impassable.
 The municipality of Pinabacdao, Samar experienced a power interruption on September 24 before eventually got restored two days later.
 In Northern Samar, the municipalities of Mondragon and Silvino Lobos also experienced power blackouts.
 In San Agustin, Romblon, one lasted over 24 hours.
 The entire province of Masbate also experienced a blackout.
 Six vessels ran aground in Oriental Mindoro, Occidental Mindoro, and Romblon.
 A dike collapsed due to heavy rains in Guimbal, Iloilo, while in Romblon, 14,138 houses were damaged and 1,786 destroyed, with total damage valued at ₱220 million (US$3.78 million); agricultural losses reached ₱60 million (US$1.03 million).
 A state of calamity was declared in Romblon, Oriental Mindoro, Masbate, the province most affected by the typhoon in the Bicol Region as per NDRRMC, the city of Calbayog in Samar, and the municipality of Ibajay in Aklan.